-As viewer, we’re left with the lingering sense, even on repeat viewings, that there is even more to decipher and discover – perhaps this is one for the YouTube film analysts.
+As viewers, we’re left with the lingering sense, even on repeat viewings, that there is even more to decipher and discover.
+Perhaps this is one for the YouTube film analysts.
 I spoke to Corneliu Porumboi to learn more about his love of language, film artistry and the enigma of The Whistlers.

 Dilan Gunawardana: The Whistlers is described as a noir film and a “crime caper”, but I feel like there's something deeper going on beneath all that; it feels like I'm trying to crack a code (like the whistling language itself).
 For people who are thinking about watching the film, how would you describe what The Whistlers is, how did you approach making it?

 Corneliu Porumboiu: Okay, it's how long … a year and a half since I finished it, so I have to go back a little bit.
 It’s a story about a corrupt police officer who's trying to escape using this language, this whistling, which is an ancient language that comes from an island, La Gomera.

 I saw a TV show 10 years before I really started to work on this project, about La Gomera, in which they were also speaking about the whistling language.
 I started to read about this language, and in fact, around the world there are maybe 40 places where people communicate by whistling.
 But we don't know the origin of that whistling language because the island was colonised in the 15th century by the Spanish and so from that point on, the whistling language codes Spanish.

 In my mind I was speculating on something primary … a way to communicate.
 I was thinking about this primitive language, the whistling language, as something before [conventional] languages, in a way.
 Maybe it's a solution that they [the inhabitants of La Gomera] found to communicate in a hostile medium.